-My interests include U.S. foreign relations, economic and political development, South Asian studies, histories of science and technology, as well as racial and gender studies.
-I am particularly interested in how culture, however defined, affects the creation and implementation of U.S. foreign policy especially toward India.
+My interests include foreign relations history, economic and political development, South Asian studies, and histories of science and technology.
+I am particularly interested in how culture, however defined, affects the creation and implementation of U.S. foreign policy, especially toward India.
 In addition to my training as a writer, researcher, and teaching instructor, I also am a proponent and practitioner of public history and digital humanities.

 I am a Midwesterner, born and raised in Kansas City, Missouri.
 Moving to Connecticut is my first time living outside the Midwest, but I am enjoying the beautiful east coast scenery and continuing my education here at UConn.
 For as long as I can remember, I have been fascinated by the study of history and as an undergraduate, majored and prospered in a variety of MU history courses.
 After completing my B.A., I worked for five years as an accountant at several different Kansas City-based companies, but it was just a matter of time before I returned to academia and continued my education.
 In 2014, I received my M.A. in History with the completion of my master’s thesis, The Johnson Treatment: Cold War Food Aid and the Politics of Gratitude.
 This study of U.S.-Indian diplomacy during the mid-1960s revealed the influence of gender politics and concepts of gratitude on the economic assistance that the United States provided to India.

-I am working on my dissertation, “In the Circle of Great Powers: India, the United States, and the Postcolonial Atomic State, 1947-1974,” an investigation of the political and cultural contexts behind India’s atomic energy program.
-My project seeks to enable scholars of India, of foreign relations, and of science and technology to better understand how a range of Indians imagined what nuclear energy could mean for their nation’s future.
+My dissertation seeks to enable scholars of India, of foreign relations, and of science and technology to better understand how a range of Indians imagined what nuclear energy could mean for their nation’s future.

 I am happy to talk about my research, teaching experience, and possible conference or project collaborations, so please contact me at firstname.lastname@example.org.